InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 * Preferred role and/or project ideas
 * Optional: writing/code sample (e.g., philosophy essay, Python script, blog post)

 [^1]: The above roles are meant as examples.
 Tasks could also be split among multiple researchers (e.g., there might be one engineer working on VR interfaces, while another engineer works with biological substrates).
-If you did not find a suitable role for you, please do not be afraid to contact us with a specific project in mind (e.g., "studying quantum-like structures of the interface").
+If you did not find a suitable role for you, please do not be afraid to contact us with a specific project in mind (e.g., "I want to study quantum-like structures of the interface because...").
 However, we won't be able to accommodate unspecific proposals ("Hi Prof!
 Have you thought about _x_?")

 **Deadlines**: rolling admissions. **Academic research visits and internships** (1-6 months) also available.
 Please [contact us](mailto:robert.prentner@amcs.science) to learn more.